rwpalmer/tzLib/examples/tzLib_201/tzLib_201_README.md

   **_NOTE: A SERIAL MONITOR IS REQUIRED TO DISPLAY tzLib201 OUTPUT_**

 You will find two serial monitor captures below.
-These provide some sense for the data that this sample firmware displays.
+These captures provide some sense for the data that this sample firmware displays.
 In the first capture, we opt to change time zone.
 We are then presented with a list of time zones to choose from.
 The capture shows that we selected time zone *__t__*, which is *__AustraliaTasmania__*.